-Leaders ought to resolve conflicts and encourage your staff, boosting their confidence and energizing them with encouragement.
-Disrespect is never excusable, and should be a significant warning sign.
+Leaders ought to resolve conflicts and encourage their staff, boosting their confidence and energizing them with encouragement.
+Disrespect is never excusable and should be a significant warning sign.

 If you’re getting concerned about one of your managers, think about how to address the issue before you just dismiss them.
 It might be that just talking to them about it is enough, or it may be that you need to improve your company training on toxicity.

-If it’s only one of these areas which your leader struggles in, see if you can help them understand why their behavior is damaging, and encourage them to address it.
+If it’s only one of these areas in which your leader struggles in, see if you can help them understand why their behavior is damaging and encourage them to address it.

-Make sure your other staff feel comfortable calling out their manager if there is a problem.
+Make sure your other staff feels comfortable calling out their manager if there is a problem.

 Whatever you do, don’t ignore managerial toxicity, or you risk your company’s survival.

 How Can You Spot Toxic Leaders?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!